Perfect Grand Canyon, Zion, and Bryce Canyon Road Trip Itinerary

 Hiking Angels Landing

-For hiking Angels Landing, plan to be on the first bus leaving the Zion Visitor Center.
-You’ll ride the shuttle to Stop #6: the Grotto shuttle stop to begin your hike!
+Once you’re on the Zion shuttle, ride the shuttle to Stop #6: The Grotto to begin your hike!

 Note: As of April 2022, Zion NPS is requiring permits for the chains section of the Angels Landing hike.
 This requirement is to make the hike safer and more enjoyable for everyone!
 Speaking from experience, I think this was definitely needed.
 The Angels Landing hike is SO much more enjoyable with less people!
+You can read more about Angels Landing permits here.

-The Angels Landing trail is 5 miles round trip and can take anywhere from 3 to 5 hours to complete.
-The entirety of the chains section is a half mile, which can take between 30 minutes to an hour to complete, depending on your pace and the amount of people on the trail!
+Once you arrive at Scout Lookout, you’ll proceed to the most daunting portion (but least exerting) of the hike – the chains.
+The entirety of the chains section is only a half mile, which can take between 30 minutes to an hour to complete, depending on your pace and the amount of people on the trail!

 Read my full beginner’s guide to hiking Angel’s Landing here!!